akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Sir Guy’s jaw tightened.
 “I need support.
 Silver.
 Witnesses.”

 “You shall have what you need,” Roche said, his voice smooth.
 “But do not mistake this for our main purpose.
-Stanwey is a stone in your shoe, not a cornerstone of the realm.”
+Stanwey is a stone in your shoe, not the crown we seek.”

 Sir Guy raised his cup, trying to regain the initiative.
 “To the King’s departure.”